dennuguyen/robotics-challenges/README.md

 # Robotics Challenges

-This collection of challenges is insteaded for students to do by themselves or in competition with other students.
-Ultimately, the aim of completing these challenges is to create learning experiences.

-The challenges are written in an assignment specification format.
-These are not guided (guided material for learning already exists everywhere).
-The challenges are designed to be quick to setup and the robot kits are easily accessible and cheap.
+These challenges are:
+- Intended to be learning experiences
+- To host friendly competitions
+- Written in an assignment specification format
+- Targeted for UNSW students :)
+- Accessible and cheap for everyone involved
+- Doable within 2 months as a student, or 1-2 weeks full time
+- Not guided (guided material for learning already exists everywhere)